Configuring Proof Key for Code Exchange

 In short we will add an extra parameter that will protect the authorization redirect from beeing hijacked and the authorization code from being stolen.

-It’s possible to run this tutorial on a custom setup also, but the URLs may be different, as well as the capabilities configured in the profiles.
+You may run this tutorial on a custom setup also, but keep in mind that names and URLs may be different, as well as the capabilities configured in the profiles.

 You will also need a client that can provide access tokens and refresh tokens.
 If you follow the code flow tutorial, you will have obtained both.

 Using PKCE in Curity is very simple.
 It is automatically enabled for any client that has the code flow enabled.

 While it is not possible to disable PKCE (thus making that client less secure), it is possible to require it (making it more secure).

 Visit the Profiles screen and click the Token Service.

 Click the Clients page and select a client to work with.

 To setup required PKCE for a client it needs to have the code flow enabled:

 Client Application Settingssection of a client for which you would like to require PKCE.